-Brenda Saiz is a Director and Practice Group Leader at the Rodey Law Firm with a focus on medical malpractice, trucking law, and professional liability.
-She’s also a mom of three boys and serves as an adjunct professor and lecturer at UNM School of Law (R-ABQ).
+Brenda Saiz is the Co-Managing Director of the Saiz, Chanez, Sherrell & Kaemper law firm, where she focuses on professional malpractice and personal injury litigation.
+She’s also a mom of three boys and serves as an adjunct professor and lecturer at the University of New Mexico UNM School of Law.

 Denise Torres, 13-year Member, 10-year Chair of Judicial Performance Evaluation Commission, National Mediator for complex litigation, attorney, ranching family from Southern New Mexico (R- LC).